Skip to main content

 Satisfaction Rate

 SMAS facelift lifts the superficial musculoaponeurotic system, a fibrous tissue layer beneath facial skin.
-Average cost ranges from $10,000 to $25,000 in the United States.
+Average cost ranges from $10,000 to $25,000 in the United States — compare with international pricing.
 Surgery takes 2-3 hours with results lasting 5-7 years.
+Check if you're a good candidate and explore the recovery timeline.

 $10K-$25K